hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/edge/extentions/__init__.md

   assert MODE == 'dev'

-# Example test demonstrating using pytest.raises for potential exceptions:
+# Example test demonStarting using pytest.raises for potential exceptions:
 # (Assuming there are functions that might raise exceptions)
 # def test_function_raises_exception_on_invalid_input():
 #     with pytest.raises(ValueError) as excinfo: